-- 2.34 You may fully fund residents who are employed or self-employed and in receipt of a low wage and would normally be co-funded.
-You must be satisfied the resident meets both of the following: - Is eligible for co-funding, and

-- Earns less than £23,104.00 annual gross salary. - 2.35 You must have seen evidence of the resident's gross annual wages in these circumstances.
+- 2.35 You may fully fund residents who are employed or self-employed and in receipt of a low wage and would normally be co-funded.
+You must be satisfied the resident meets both of the following: - Is eligible for co-funding, and - Earns less than £23,104.00 annual gross salary for core devolved AEB provision and earns less than £31,600 annual gross salary for the Level 3 Targeted Adult Offer. - 2.36 You must have seen evidence of the resident's gross annual wages in these circumstances.
 This could be a wage slip within 3 months of the resident's learning start date, or a current employment contract, which states gross monthly/ annual wages.
 You must record what evidence you have seen, with a signature from a member of staff to acknowledge the said evidence.
 This signature can be replaced with a digital / electronic footprint.
 Please note this is not an exhaustive list but must support your decision to award full funding to an individual who would normally be eligible for co-funding.